 In customer advocacy marketing 3.0 the goal is to create a “super-advocate” or “superhero” properly equipped to promote your brand and attract more business.
 And I love the cover!

-In the process of ramping up your customer advocacy marketing program, relying on credible resources can make the difference between being successful or letting your advocacy program’s faith in the hands of the unknown.
+In the process of ramping up your customer advocacy marketing program, relying on credible resources can make the difference.
 Whether you are new to customer advocacy marketing and just getting the hang of it, a seasoned advocacy marketing manager looking to level up and improve her game, or you simply want to accelerate your learning process by taking a deep dive into advocacy marketing concepts, these guides will surely serve your interest and complement your knowledge.